 One common method is for an employee with purchasing authority to create a fictitious supplier in his/her own name, or owned by him/her, for the purpose of authorising payments for goods or services on behalf of his employer.
 Of course, those goods or services may never have existed, were under-delivered, were not needed or never arrived at the insured’s premises.
 The fraudster may also manipulate purchase or sales prices and syphon off the inflated portion for their own benefit.

 Another frequent method we see involves a payroll clerk creating one or more fictitious employees for the purposes of making false wage payments into an account controlled by the payroll clerk.
-Simpler forms of fraud include expense fraud, when personal expenses of an employee are inflated or presented as business expenses for reimbursement.
+Simpler forms of fraud include expense fraud when the personal expenses of an employee are inflated or presented as business expenses for reimbursement.

 There are multiple ways in which the fraudster can gain financial benefit, and far too many to list here.
 The intent of this article is instead to highlight some areas insurers need to be aware of when considering a fraud claim under a fidelity policy – and to underline the fact that the financial gain achieved by the fraudster does not necessarily equate to the insured’s financial loss.